shaack/shaack-com/site/pages/works/index.md

 When I create websites, I usually use these systems:

 - [Craft CMS](https://craftcms.com) // For medium-sized and larger websites that require content versioning.
-Open source but not free.
 - [Redaxo](https://redaxo.org) // Good system for all types of websites.
 Open source and free.
 - [Reboot CMS](https://github.com/shaack/reboot-cms) // My own CMS for small and medium sites.
 Open source, free, no database needed.
 Markdown based.
 It´s extremely fast.
 This page runs on it. 👍